Lucmeister55/BDA-project/README.md

 ### Speeches Clustering Dataset

-A textual dataset of speeches represented as frequencies of 3-, 4-grams transformed by Discriminant Correspondence Analysis
+A textual dataset of speeches represented as frequencies of 181 different 3/4-grams transformed by Discriminant Correspondence Analysis

 - **Ground truth:** Grouped into 4 different categories:
  1. **NAT_Dut** (Native Dutch speeches from the Belgian National Parliament)